FROM-THE-EARTH/obcam/docs/setting.md

 Path to new log file, defualts `None`.

+### `parent_dir`

+Path to the parent directory of output files, defaults `None`.
+If a specfied directory doesn't exist, the program automatically create the repository.

 ### `resolution`

 Resolution of the video to be recorded, defaults `(1920, 1080)`.
 You cannot make the value greater than the default value, because `(1920, 1080)` is about maximum value.